Dynatrace/dynatrace-otel-collector/local/ICP-7891-feasibility.md

 The pdata Go library exposes `span.Flags() uint32`.
 The named enum constants live in an internal package (`pdata/internal/data/protogen/trace/v1/trace.pb.go`), so a collector-side consumer defines the two masks locally as `uint32` literals.

 **Fallback for SDKs that don't set the flag.** Many older SDKs don't populate the `HAS_IS_REMOTE` bit.
-When it's not set, the established heuristic — named as the fallback in OTEP 4931's "Alternative: An implementation for traces on the Backend" section, and used in practice by the AWS X-Ray span processor — is `span.kind IN (SERVER, CONSUMER)`, indicating a service entrypoint.
+When it's not set, compare the span's parent's resource identity to the span's own: if the parent belongs to a different service (`service.name` and/or `service.instance.id` differ), the span sits at a service boundary and is a local root.
+This is a stronger signal than the previously-considered kind-based heuristic (`SERVER`/`CONSUMER`) because it directly reflects the boundary we care about, and it aligns with how the [`otel-subtrace-demo` processor](https://github.com/davidHaunschmied/otel-subtrace-demo) determines subtrace boundaries via resource comparison.

 **Detection algorithm (Collector-side):**

 ```
-isLocalRoot(span):
+isLocalRoot(span, index):
+    // index maps SpanID -> (span, resource) for all currently-buffered spans of the trace.

     if span.ParentSpanID().IsEmpty():
-        return true                                                     // global root is trivially a local root
+        return true                                                       // global root

+    flags := span.Flags()
-    if span.Flags() & SPAN_FLAGS_CONTEXT_HAS_IS_REMOTE_MASK != 0:
+    if flags & SPAN_FLAGS_CONTEXT_HAS_IS_REMOTE_MASK != 0:
-        return span.Flags() & SPAN_FLAGS_CONTEXT_IS_REMOTE_MASK != 0    // authoritative path
+        return flags & SPAN_FLAGS_CONTEXT_IS_REMOTE_MASK != 0             // authoritative path

-    return span.Kind() in (SERVER, CONSUMER)                            // fallback for SDKs without the flag
+    // Flag not set — fall back to service-identity comparison against the parent.
+    parent, ok := index[span.ParentSpanID()]
+    if !ok:
+        return true                                                       // parent not visible; safe default (see limitation below)

+    return serviceIdentity(span.resource) != serviceIdentity(parent.resource)

+serviceIdentity(resource):
+    // Ordered preference:
+    //   1.
+If both service.name and service.instance.id present: "<name>|<instance_id>"
+    //   2.
+If only service.name present: "<name>"
+    //   3.
+Otherwise: hash of the full Resource attributes (best-effort)
+    // Returns a stable string key comparable via equality.
 ```

+**Known limitation.** When `HAS_IS_REMOTE` is unset (older SDKs), and a same-service parent arrives in a *later* OTLP batch than a child, the child gets classified as a local root at insert time and is not reclassified when the parent arrives.
+The parent then starts its own subtree, and the two are emitted separately.
+Real-world incidence is low: most SDKs export a request's spans in one batch, and modern SDKs set the flags correctly.
+Document; do not attempt automatic reclassification.

 ### Adjacent spec work (not a substitute)